opennetworkinglab/aether-docs/amp/roc.rst

 communications between components that speak gNMI.
 For example, the communication between aether-config and its adapters uses gNMI and therefore uses mutual TLS.
 Distributing certificates between components is a problem outside the scope of the ROC.
-It’s assumed that another tool will be responsible for distribution, renewing certificates before they expire, etc.
+It's assumed that another tool will be responsible for distribution, renewing certificates before they expire, etc.

 For components that speak REST, HTTPS is used to secure the connection, and authentication can take place using mechanisms within the HTTPS protocol (basic auth, tokens, etc).
 Oath2 and OpenID Connect are leveraged as an authorization provider when using these REST APIs.

 ..
 [1]
-   Adaptors are an ad hoc approach to implementing the workflow engine, where they map models onto models, including the appropriate semantic translation.
+   Adapters are an ad hoc approach to implementing the workflow engine, where they map models onto models, including the appropriate semantic translation.
 This is what we originally did in XOS, but we prefer a more structured approach for ROC.